Thamir-73/ideagnUpdated/source/_posts/definitions.md

 So from that perspective, applying our approach of looking into definitions,

-can also serve the purpose of unpacking the symbols & noise from words, and is of the utmost importance to critically maneuver through idea & discussions.
+can also serve the purpose of unpacking the symbols & noise from words, and is of the utmost importance to critically maneuver through ideas & discussions.

 ### Taking It To The Extreme: